Abd al-Rahman of Morocco: Invasion of Algiers (1830)

 The most serious foreign threat to Morocco, however, was France, which had launched its invasion of neighboring Ottoman Algeria in 1830.
-The French landing at Sidi Feruj near Algiers and subsequent French victory in the battle of Staouéli caused panic in Morocco, while Moroccans expressed solidarity with the Algerians.
-In the summer of 1830, Abd al-Rahman accepted boatloads of Algerian refugees arriving in the ports of Tangier and Tetuan, ordering his governors to find them housing and settle them into work.
+The French landing at Sidi Feruj near Algiers and subsequent French victory in the Battle of Staouéli caused panic in Morocco, while Moroccans expressed solidarity with the Algerians.
+In the years preceding the French landing, in order to replace revenue lost through the demise of piracy, the Deys (the Ottoman-appointed heads of the Regency of Algiers) had raised taxes, turning the native population against them.
+The problem of mixed loyalties became even more acute after the French landing.
+As French forces pushed deeper into the interior, the tribes and city dwellers of the Province of Oran turned to Morocco for help.
+In the summer of 1830, Abd al-Rahman accepted boatloads of Algerian refugees arriving in the ports of Tangier and Tétouan, ordering his governors to find them housing and settle them into work.